Remembering Kita Harvey

 The first homicide of 2018 appeared to check off the usual boxes for murders in Buffalo.
 It occurred near Broadway and Bailey, an area that is no stranger to gun violence in one of the poorest and most racially segregated cities in America.
 A “35-year-old man,” Buffalo Police disclosed to local media, had been shot to death.
-The outlier was the date, of February 6, late in the year for the city to see its first homicide.
-In 2017, there were three on New Year’s Day.
+The outlier was the date of February 6, late in the year for the city to see its first homicide.
+In 2017, there were three on New Year’s Day alone.

-Harvey’s mother told The Public that while neither police nor medical examiner officials shared information about the nature of her injuries, her funeral director informed her five days after the murder that Harvey had been shot six times “in the head, in the neck, in the butt, in the groin, and back.”
+Harvey’s mother told The Public that while neither police nor medical examiner officials shared information about the nature of her injuries, the funeral director informed her five days after the murder that Harvey had been shot six times “in the head, in the neck, in the butt, in the groin, and back.”

 According to the Gay and Lesbian Alliance Against Defamation (GLAAD), Harvey was, at that point, the fourth transgender person to be killed in 2018.
 As of this report, GLAAD tallies nine, seven of them women of color.
 Trans advocate Arrie Moore told the Buffalo News at the time that “the hatred, the bigotry, and the aggressive attacks on trans people is almost an everyday occurrence in our lives.”